JulienLegendre/CRESCENT-1D/README.md

 ## Questions and remarks

-In case you have any question of remark, feel free to contact me at: julien.legendre@icfo.eu.
+In case you have any question of remark, feel free to contact the author at: julien.legendre@icfo.eu.